I love my chinchilla!

 11 Reasons You Should Get A Chinchilla

-While it was challenging to narrow this down to 11 reasons that you should get a chinchilla, I did manage to get it done.
+I have to say, it was challenging to narrow this down to just 11 reasons you should get a chinchilla.
+But I did manage to get it done.

-Reason #1- Chinchillas Are Extremely Friendly and Loving Pets
+#1: Chinchillas Are Extremely Friendly And Loving Pets

-This may seem somewhat obvious, and like a typical response a current chinchilla owner would offer up to potentially interested individuals, but it’s 100% true.
+This may seem somewhat obvious, and like a typical response a current chinchilla owner would offer up to potentially interested future owners, but it’s 100% true.

-Once your chinchilla is fully warmed up to you, it doesn’t take much time at all for them to begin showing love and affection towards you.
+Once your chinchilla is fully warmed up to you, it doesn’t take much time at all for it to begin showing love and affection towards you.

 When I first purchased my chinchilla, I went through the exact same process.